boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 &nbsp;

-Also, "Library Reports" allows to calculate aggregated functions of one or more presets and to save results to (custom) tags at startup or manually.
+Also, "Library Reports" allows to calculate aggregated functions of one or more presets and to save results to (custom or generic) tags at startup or manually.
 This may be useful for *auto-saving* or manual saving such values as "Summary play counts of albums" or "Number of tracks for each artist", etc. to (custom) tags, i.e. it's some analog of virtual tags with the ability to operate not only on tags of the current track, but on tags of all tracks.

 [View some LR report examples](LREXAMPLES.md)